Node:Upgrading, Previous:Installing tools, Up:Installation

 This document only deals with upgrading GNATS itself.
 Third-party tools should have separate upgrading instructions in their distributions.

-etc.) The
+send-pr, query-pr etc.) The

 locations of these may vary, but in a default GNATS 3 installation,

-the database(s) reside under /usr/local/share/gnats
+the database(s) reside under /usr/local/share/gnats, the

-executables are located in /usr/local/libexec/gnats
+executables are located in /usr/local/libexec/gnats and the

-user tools reside in /usr/local/bin
+user tools reside in /usr/local/bin.

-option when running configure
+--with-gnats-default-db option when running configure,

 in order to set the default database to be one of your already existing